 Pursuant to the Term Credit Agreement, the Term Lenders have provided senior secured financing in an aggregate principal amount of \$2.2 billion (the "Term Loan Facility").
 The Parent Company is not required to make any amortization payments with respect to the term loans under the Term Credit Agreement.
-Under certain circumstances and subject to certain reinvestment rights, the Parent Company is required to prepay the term loan in connection with dispositions of (a) IDRs in (i) prior to the consummation of the Sunoco Logistics Merger, ETP, and (ii) upon and after the consummation of the Sunoco Logistics Merger, Sunoco Logistics; or (b) equity interests of any person which owns, directly or indirectly, IDRs in (i) prior to the consummation of the Sunoco Logistics Merger, ETP, and (ii) upon and after the consummation of the Sunoco Logistics Merger, Sunoco Logistics, in each case, with a percentage ranging from 50% to 75% of such net proceeds in excess of \$50 million.
+Under certain circumstances and subject to certain reinvestment rights, the Parent Company is required to prepay the term loan in connection with dispositions of (a) IDRs in (i) prior to the consummation of the Sunoco Logistics Merger, Sunoco Logistics; or (b) equity interests of any person which owns, directly or indirectly, IDRs in (i) prior to the consummation of the Sunoco Logistics Merger, ETP, and (ii) upon and after the consummation of the Sunoco Logistics, in each case, with a percentage ranging from 50% to 75% of such net proceeds in excess of \$50 million.